SUPPORTING AUSSIE TRADIES' HEALTH AND WELLBEING

-We care deeply about the health, safety and wellbeing of our people and are committed to providing training and education that will build on the resilience, mental and physical health of the Akura team.
+At Akura, we care deeply about the health, safety and wellbeing of our people and are committed to providing training and education that will build on the resilience, mental and physical health of the Akura team.
 Last week we held a workshop with Pip Seldon, founder of The Healthy Tradie Project.

 During the training session we learnt how the best physical, mental and emotional health starts with solid foundations combining movement, mindfulness and nutrition.

 Our safety motto at Akura: Safely Home - Everyone, every day.

 The construction industry can be stressful, often long working hours and constant pressure to provide quality outcomes to tight programs.
 Pip’s journey began in 2009 after the loss of her eldest brother, a carpenter to suicide.
 Pip’s mission is:

 “To work with the construction industry, from Tradies to CEO’s providing them with inspiration, training and support in making healthier choices when it comes to nutrition, exercise and lifestyle behaviours.”
 Pip Seldon